-Our suggested strategy for MDR class I and IIa would be this:
+Our recommended strategy for MDR class I and IIa would be this:

 - Have an electronic user manual which is accessible in your app by e.g. linking to your website which hosts an up-to-date (html / pdf) user manual.

-- Do a thorough Usability test whether users can actually use your software without reading the manual beforehand and document that well.
+- Do a thorough usability test whether users can actually use your software without reading the manual beforehand and document that as well.

 - Add an entry to your risk analysis that users will likely use your software without reading the manual and list your usability test as risk control measure with (hopefully) great effectiveness, based on the (hopefully positive) outcome of that test.
 Also document a risk assessment for why an electronic provision of your instructions for use is sufficient compared to a paper-based version (yes, sorry for that).

-- The old EU regulation 207/2012 on instructions for use for medical devices which refers to the MDD while still being applicable,
+- the old EU regulation 207/2012 on instructions for use for medical devices under MDD

-- The much newer guidance document MDCG 2021-24 which actually deals with classification of medical devices under the MDR but also mentions instructions for use.
+- the guidance document MDCG 2021-24 which actually deals with classification of medical devices under the MDR but also mentions instructions for use.